Malavshah999/Linux-sample-angular-app/README.md

 - Monitoring: Integrate monitoring tools like Prometheus and Grafana to track the health of the deployed application.
 - Secrets Management: Store sensitive data (e.g., API keys) securely using tools like AWS Secrets Manager or HashiCorp Vault.
 - Testing: Add automated tests to the CI/CD pipeline to ensure code quality before deployment.
+- Security Enhancements: Use a .env file or GitHub Secrets to avoid hardcoding sensitive information (e.g., repository names, API keys) in workflows or scripts.
+- Access Control: Restrict access to the GitHub repository and enable branch protection rules to ensure only reviewed and approved changes are merged.
+- Folder Structure: Organize the repository into well-defined directories for better maintainability, such as separating Terraform, Ansible, and CI/CD workflows into distinct folders.

 ==Feel free to modify and extend the project to suit your needs!💫🥳==